Why Timing Matters More Than Ever

 When you’re thinking about buying in the Bahamas—whether it’s a second home, relocation plan, investment property, or future retirement base—timing matters more than most people realize.
 Our market moves in cycles, and heading into 2026 we’re entering a window where demand is rising, supply in the best communities is tight, and key price bands have not yet fully adjusted upward.

 After advising clients for more than 24 years, I’ve learned that the people who secure the best waterfront, the best gated communities, and the best residency opportunities are the ones who act during windows just like this one.
+As you read, you can compare these insights against live inventory on my main site, Homes for Sale in Nassau Bahamas.

 The Big Picture: Why the World Is Focusing on the Bahamas